Hari (Afghanistan): Course

-In western Afghanistan the Hari Rud flows to the south of Herat.
+In western Afghanistan, the Hari Rud flows to the south of Herat.
 The valley around Herat with the Paropamisus Mountains (Selseleh-ye Safēd Kōh) on the right river bank was historically famous for its fertility and dense cultivation.
 After Herat, the river turns northwest, then north, forming the northern part of the border between Afghanistan and Iran.
 Farther north it forms the south-eastern part of the border between Iran and Turkmenistan.
 The Iran–Turkmenistan Friendship Dam is on the river.

-The Afghan-India Friendship Dam (Salma Dam) is a hydroelectric and irrigation dam project located on the Hari Rud in Chishti sharif District of Herat Province in western Afghanistan.
+Salma Dam, a hydroelectric and irrigation dam project, is located on the Hari Rud in Chishti Sharif District of Herat Province in western Afghanistan.

 The average annual discharge of the Hari Rud is about 55 m3/s, but during a spring flood in 1939 the discharge went up to 1090 m3/s.

 In 2000, the river dried up completely during a 10-month drought.

 Bridges

 Pulkhatyn Bridge

 An unused stone-bridge of five arches, this falls in the Ahal Region of Turkmenistan.
 It is about 2 km north of Iran–Turkmenistan Friendship Dam.

 Pulkhatyn translates to "wealthy woman."
 In Turkmen lore, the custodian of the bridge was a woman who made a fortune by taxing all travelers; Alexander the Great had apparently refused to pay this fee and crossed further downstream.